How to Apply

 The Graduate School’s Tuition Incentive Program (TIP)

 GSAS encourages students to apply for external assistance and provides tuition support to recipients of external awards.
 Students receiving external awards of $13,000 or more from recognized, academic sources of funding outside of the University can apply for matching tuition points up to the amount of their outside award.
 Students receiving external awards of less than $13,000 may apply for matching tuition points up to 50 percent of the amount of the external award.
 Find information about TIP eligibility and terms of the award (Adobe Acrobat Reader required).
-Visit the TIP application and instructions for 2020-21.
+Visit the TIP application and instructions here.

 Requests must be received in Graduate Enrollment Services by August 31 of the award year.
 Late requests will be considered if funds are available.